cybertaxonomy/cdm-dataportal/README.md

 #### Updating drupal and modules

-First of all create a backup of the instalation:
+First of all create a backup of the installation:

 ~~~
 cd /var/www/drupal-7-cdm-dataportal